kfarooque/CongressApiResearch/ExploreBillTrends_R/README.md

 * `*.Rproj` R project file

 ### Inputs
+* `resources/stop_list_manual.txt` text file with optional manual stop list to incorporate
-* `*/results.txt` (not part of repository) tab-delimited text files with data obtained from the Congress API for bills, based on output of the separate project [CongressApi_DownloadResults](https://github.com/kfarooque/CongressApi_DownloadResults).
+* `../*/results.txt` (not part of repository) tab-delimited text files with data obtained from the Congress API for bills, based on output of the separate project [CongressApiResearch/DownloadResults](https://github.com/kfarooque/CongressApiResearch/tree/master/DownloadResults).
 Any number of text files can be read in.

 ### Outputs
 * {}